-The Group leases its investment properties (note 15) consisting of two industrial properties in Mainland China and an insignificant portion of buildings in Mainland China (note 14) (2019: an industrial property in Mainland China and an insignificant portion of buildings in Mainland China) under operating lease arrangements.
+The Group leases its investment properties (note 15) consisting of two industrial properties in Mainland China and an insignificant portion of buildings in Mainland China (note 14) under operating lease arrangements.
 The terms of the leases generally require the tenants to pay security deposits and provide for periodic rent adjustments according to the then prevailing market conditions.
-Rental income from the investment properties and an insignificant portion of buildings recognised by the Group during the year was HK\$2,016,000 and HK\$1,967,000 (2019: HK\$811,000 and HK\$2,212,000), respectively, details of which are included in note 6 to the financials statements.
+Rental income from the investment properties and an insignificant portion of buildings recognised by the Group during the year was HK\$4,453,000 and HK\$507,000 (2020: HK\$2,016,000 and HK\$1,967,000), respectively, details of which are included in note 6 to the financial statements.

-At 31 December 2020, the undiscounted lease payment receivables by the Group in future period under non-cancellable operating leases with third parties are as follows:
+At 31 December 2021, the undiscounted lease payment receivables by the Group in future period under non-cancellable operating leases with third parties are as follows:

-2020 2019

-HK\$'000 HK\$'000
+2021 HK\$'000 2020 HK\$'000

-Within one year 4,198 1,956

-After one year but within two years 3,996 1,956

-After two years but within three years 2,502 1,473
+Within one year After one year but within two years After two years but within three years 4,091 2,567 4,198 3,996 2,502

-After three years but within four years - 796

-10,696 6,181
+6,658 10,696